AI cybersecurity provider SentinelOne files for $100M IPO – TechCrunch

 SentinelOne, which was founded in 2013 and has raised a total of $696.5 million through eight rounds of funding, is looking to raise up to $100 million in its IPO, and said it’s intending to use the net proceeds to increase its visibility in the cybersecurity marketplace and for product development and other “general corporate processes.”

-It added that “may also use a portion of the net proceeds for the acquisition of, or investment in, technologies, solutions, or businesses that complement our business.”
+It added that it “may also use a portion of the net proceeds for the acquisition of, or investment in, technologies, solutions, or businesses that complement our business.”
 The company’s sole acquisition so far took place back in February when it bought high-speed logging startup Scalyr for $155 million.

 SentinelOne is going public during a period of heightened public interest in cybersecurity.
 There has been a wave of high-profile cyberattacks during the COVID-19 pandemic, with hackers taking advantage of widespread remote working necessitated as a result.